diwakarrjit/microsoft-graph-docs/api-reference/beta/api/industrydata-industrydataroot-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [roleGroup](../resources/rolegroup.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and an [industryDataRoot](../resources/industrydata-industrydataroot.md) object in the response body.

 ## Examples